What is Action-Centred Leadership?

 - Control and maintain activities against parameters

-- Monitor and maintain overall performance against plan
+- Monitor and maintain overall performance against the plan

 - Report on progress towards the group's aim

-- Review, re-assess, adjust plan, methods and targets as necessary
+- Review, re-assess, and adjust plan, methods and targets as necessary

 Managerial Responsibilities: The Group

 - Establish, agree and communicate standards of performance and behaviour

 - Establish a style, culture and approach of the group - soft skill elements